disastrid/bela_site_update/_site/README.md

 hero-image: image.png
 ---
 ```
 If you want to change the *title* or *hero image* of a page, this is where you do it.
-For title, just
+For title, just change the text.

 ## Editing hero images